NCWIT Collegiate Award

 The NCWIT Collegiate Award is sponsored by Qualcomm and Amazon with additional support from Palo Alto Networks.

-Use our sharing package to spread the word.
+- Use the sharing package to spread the word.

-Any U.S. citizen, permanent resident, or individual who meets the requirements of the substantial presence test who self-identifies as a woman, genderqueer, or non-binary is eligible to apply, if they also meet all of the following criteria:
+U.S. citizens, permanent residents, or individuals who meet the requirements of the substantial presence test and are women, genderqueer, or non-binary students are eligible to apply, if they also meet all of the following criteria:

 * Related degree programs are considered at the sole discretion of NCWIT.

 - Past applicants and past Collegiate Award Honorable Mentions are eligible for consideration.

 - Past Collegiate Award Winners are not eligible to win again.